apexfarm/ApexTestKit/README.md

 #### 2.1 Context Initialization Keywords

-There are three entity creation keywords, each of them will start a new sObject context.
-And it is advised to use the following indentation format for clarity.
+Each of them will start a new sObject context.
+And it is advised to use the following indentation for clarity.

 ```java
 ATKWizard.I().wantMany(A__c.SObjectType)